onResponse function.

 ai.sentiment

-Run sentiment analysis to classify text as either POSITIVE
+Run sentiment analysis to classify text as either POSITIVE or NEGATIVE.

 This method is very fast and inexpensive.